mchaaar/Scriptable-Global/README.md

 ## How to use these scripts :

-1. Import any of these scripts into your Unity Project.
+1. Import any or all of these scripts into your Unity Project.
 2. Right click on a blank space in your assets tab.
-3. Navigate to Create -> Scriptable Object then choose depending on the script used.
+3. Navigate to Create -> Scriptable Object then pick the one you'd like to work with.
-4. A new asset is created in your assets folder and you can now use it as you like.
+4. A new asset is created and you can now use it.
-(keep in mind that you can create as many items as you want that way).

-**More scripts like these ones will be uploaded over the weeks !**